-Valerie Flanagan dreamed of a Syracuse University degree but passed away before it was completed.
-Now her family is living up to her legacy by getting degrees of their own.
+Valerie Flanagan passed away before she completed her degree from Syracuse University.
+Now her family is living out her legacy by getting degrees of their own.

-Silicon Valley isn't the first place that comes to mind when thinking of spring break destinations, but for a group of Syracuse students it served as the perfect backdrop for a different kind of vacation.
+For a group of Syracuse University students, Silicon Valley served as the perfect backdrop for a different kind of spring break vacation.

-Portland, Oregon, is a thirsty market, and two Syracuse alumni are more than happy to help quench that thirst, having cracked into the craft brewing industry when it was on the brink of its latest stout growth spurt.
+Portland, Oregon, is a thirsty market, and two Syracuse alumni are more than happy to help quench that thirst.

-Avery Callahan is a born problem solver.
-From helping other students succeed to uncovering better ways to engineer prosthetics, he wants to make a difference in his community.
+Avery Callahan is helping other students succeed by uncovering better ways to engineer prosthetics.

-Architecture major Ethan Russell-Benoit ’19 crafted his student experience to include community engagement, global experiences, and rigorous academics, all so he would have the tools to design for the greater good.
+Architecture major Ethan Russell-Benoit ’19 crafted his student experience to include community engagement, global experiences, and rigorous academics.

-Katy Quartaro ’18 joined the Marine Corps in 2008 with the goal of making the world a better place.
+Katy Quartaro ’18 joined the Marine Corps in 2008.
 Today, she remains dedicated to her path with the help of Syracuse University's student veteran resources.

-Miranda Ramirez ’20 strikes a delicate balance between her time on the tennis court and in the classroom, finding success in both fields thanks to Syracuse University's athlete-friendly environment.
+Miranda Ramirez ’20 strikes a delicate balance between her time on the tennis court and in the classroom, finding success in both fields.

-Ryan Patel ’19 does it all, and then some.
-A dual major and dedicated student ambassador with his sights set on medical school, Patel isn't letting any second at Syracuse go to waste.
+Ryan Patel ’19 is a dual major and dedicated student ambassador with his sights set on medical school.
+Patel isn't letting any second at Syracuse go to waste.

-Azzah Aldeghather found her passion at Syracuse University, and she became a trailblazer in Saudi Arabia, recognized as its first licensed female architect and consultant.
+Azzah Aldeghather became a trailblazer in Saudi Arabia, recognized as its first licensed female architect and consultant.

-Thanks to an intense push from Marie Kulikowsky G’00, Syracuse Abroad assistant director of summer programs, and Rick Burton ’80, the David B. Falk Endowed Professor of Sport Management, student-athletes have begun to populate Syracuse Abroad summer programs.
+Thanks to an intense push from Marie Kulikowsky G’00 and Rick Burton ’80, student-athletes have begun to populate Syracuse Abroad summer programs.